Tramshy/sts-map-generator/README.md

 ### PointOfInterest Class
 This class handles things like hovering over (using the `OnHoverEnter` and `OnHoverExit` methods) and selecting a node (using the abstract `OnNodeEnter` method).

+#### Methods
+* Awake
-The `Awake` method is being used by the class to initialize some values.
+  - The `Awake` method is being used by the class to initialize some values.
 If the `Awake` method is needed, call `base.Awake` in the override method, unless you want to handle initialization yourself.
 The `OnDisable` method is also already in use, depending on if `DOTween` is installed for a project, and can be overridden in the same way.

-#### Methods
 * SetAvailability
   - Determines whether or not the node is available to be selected.
+Simply sets the `isAvailable` field and calls `SetAvailabilityVisuals`.
+* SetAvailabilityVisuals
-By default also changes node color based on availability; however, this can be overridden.
-If you do override, make sure to set the `isAvailable` field properly.
+  - By default changes node color based on `isAvailable`; however, this can be overridden.
 * OnHoverEnter & OnHoverExit
   - Determines behavior when pointer enters and exits the node.
 By default, it changes scale.
 Can be overridden.
 * OnNodeEnter